Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Appendix C : Simulation Modelling

 We note that in performing the process of sampling the shear field discretely and then generating a postage stamp for each sampling the inter-postage stamp separation in the final image has a distance of $\theta_{\rm image}/100$ but this is not necessarily related to the pixel scale of the postage stamps i.e. $\theta_{\rm pixel}\times 48\times100\not=\theta_{\rm image}$ in general.
 As a result the number density of the galaxies can be scaled as \be \frac{n_0}{\rm square \,\,arcmin}=\frac{10^4}{3600\theta^2_{\rm image}}=\frac{2.77}{\theta^2_{\rm image}} \ee and the maximum $\ell$ set by the grid-separation of the galaxies scales as \be \ell_{\rm max}=0.5\frac{2}{\theta^2_{\rm image}/180/100}=\frac{18,000}{\theta_{\rm image}} \ee where $100$ is the number of grid positions on a side.
 But note that the true underlying simulated shear field is always fully sampled in every case.

 For the case of $\theta_{\rm image}=10$ degrees this gives values of $n_0=0.0277$ and $\ell_{\rm max}=1800$.
 The images however can be scaled to match a variety of other configurations, with the caveat that the absolute value of the shear power is constant, $\theta_{\rm image}=1$ degrees gives a scaling of $n_0=2.77$ and $\ell_{\rm max}=18$,$000$, and $\theta_{\rm image}=0.5$ degrees gives a scaling of $n_0=11.1$ and $\ell_{\rm max}=36$,$000$.
 In each case the absolute amplitude of the calculated shear power also needs to be scaled.
 It is fair to then match the simulations to either of these cases, which span a reasonable expected dynamical range in number density of objects but with a coupled increase in the maximum $\ell$-range.
+The $\ell$ values used for the Q metrics are $\ell=(233,415,600,789,977,1162,1350,1538)$, these are specified by: i) defining the maximum and minimum $\ell$-modes, we do not generate $\ell$ modes above that corresponding to the grid the separation, and avoid the smallest $\ell$-modes where the signal-to-noise is low; ii) choose $8$ bins linearly spaced in $\ell$ between these limits; iii) define a grid in ($\ell_x$,$\ell_y$) for the power spectrum calculation, defined with $\Delta\ell=36$; iv) integrate over this grid and take the mean $\ell$ value from the grid points in each of the $8$ $\ell$-bins.
+The bins were originally defined under the assumption that an equivalent accuracy of $Q\gs 1000$ in each $\ell$-bin independently is desirable; see Figure \ref{noisefig} where given the size of the simulation ($200$ noise realisations), and assuming that $\sigma_n\sim 0.01$ for a good method, we find $Q\sim 1000$ at $\sigma_n=0.01$x$\sqrt{(200/8)}=0.05$; although this is only an estimated number for any given method. $8$ $\ell$-bins were also defined for computational speed.
+We caution here that accuracy statements will be dependent on the maximum and minimum $\ell$ ranges, and on the shape of the power spectrum in general.

+We could replace the integrals in the Q factor definitions with sums for the discrete $\ell$ case where $\int {\rm d}\ell \rightarrow \sum_{\ell=(233,415,600,789,977,1162,1350,1538)} \Delta \ell$ but we keep the integral version in the text to maintain a general expression and for clarity.
+The power $C^{EE}\ell^2$ is binned, and compared to the binned equivalent of the true/input power spectrum -- the power spectrum of the actual realization of the shear field -- calculated in exactly the same way as the submitted power (one may refer to this as the ``sample'' input power spectrum).